keeweb/kdbxweb/README.md

 - runs in browser or node.js
 - no native addons
-- average file open time is 100-200ms
+- average file open time is 200ms
-- total &lt;150kB with dependencies
+- total ≈150kB with dependencies
+- full support of Kdbx features
+- protected values are stored in memory encrypted

 ## Browser support